lando/lando/docs/installation/installing.md

 Linux
 -----

+> #### Warning::YMMV
+>
+> Linux support is currently not well tested so your mileage may vary.
+If you are feeling intrepid and run into an issue please post it over [here](https://github.com/kalabox/lando/issues/new).

 1. Install the [Docker Community Edition](https://docs.docker.com/engine/installation/) for your Linux version.
 2. Download the latest `.deb` or `.rpm` package from [GitHub](https://github.com/kalabox/lando/releases)